 - Having no energy.

-- Being more prone to infections, such as colds, coughs and chest infections.
+- Being more prone to infections, such as the common cold, coughs and chest infections.

 - Losing your hair.